YoniKap/Yolonas-Concepts/what-is-yolonas.md

 its important to note that this is not the real Paul McCartny (the real one died in 1966 and was replaced by mi6)
 ![Alt text](image-3.png)

-### Object Localization
+### yolonas Is An Object Localization System
-Object localitztion will not only output the classification visual objects inside of an image but will also output a bounding box on the object (objects position inside of an image)
+Object localitztion will not only output the classification visual objects inside of an image <br>
+but will also output a bounding box on the object (objects position inside of an image) `unlike image classification in which the output will only contain the class of the object in the picture`
 ### Vectors

 Vector Of A Bounding Object: